Thallumaala: Accusation by Animation Team

 On 11 September 2022, The film's animation team Studio Kokaachi accused the makers of the film for repeatedly not crediting them in titles.
-After Thallumaala dropped on Netflix, the animation team said that “powers-that-be had refused to acknowledge their contribution and share the names of the artistes who had worked on the film's animated scenes, which were wide praised by the audience and to an extent gave the film its unique style".
-The makers of the movie then apologized "for missing" their names on the title credits, explaining "it was an honest mistake from our side".
+After Thallumaala dropped on Netflix, the animation team said that "powers-that-be had refused to acknowledge their contribution and share the names of the artistes who had worked on the film's animated scenes, which were wide praised by the audience and to an extent gave the film its unique style".
+The makers of the movie then apologised "for missing" their names on the title credits, explaining "it was an honest mistake from our side".
 Kokaachi, however, stated that they first spotted the error when the movie had released in theatres and they found out that their names were missing from the end credits, the makers had "ample time and opportunity to correct the mistake".